Installation

 If you want to install the development version of cocotb, instructions are here.

 After installation, you should be able to execute cocotb-config.
 If it is not found, you need to append its location to the PATH environment variable.
-This may happen when you use the --user option to pip.

 For more installation options, please see our Wiki.